hkirk/swtafp-slides/slides/11/actor-1.md

     actor <!
 Hello "hello"
 ```

-And run the program - notice than first messages is swallowed
+And run the program - notice than first messages is handled by the actor system

 ---